robang74/redfishos/forum/todo/fingerprint-reader-restart-in-lockscreen.md

 ```
 [root@sfos defaultuser]# ps | grep fpd
  2904 root     /usr/lib64/qt5/plugins/devicelock/encsfa-fpd --daemon
  4887 root     /usr/bin/sailfish-fpd --systemd
  4888 root     /usr/libexec/sailfish-fpd/fpslave --log-to=syslog --log-level=4
  4954 root     grep fpd
 ```

 Restarting the service is quite immediate:

 ```
 [root@sfos defaultuser]# time systemctl restart sailfish-fpd
 real 0m 0.14s
 ```

 To understand which processes were restarted I did a stop and a check:

 ```
 [root@sfos defaultuser]# ps | grep fpd
  2904 root     /usr/lib64/qt5/plugins/devicelock/encsfa-fpd --daemon
  5107 root     grep fpd
 ```

-Probably the restart from `Utilities` will restart also the QT5 plug-in, I did not verified the code of `service_do` function but considering the parameters passed to the function, it is about `systemctl`.
+Probably the restart from `Utilities` will also restart the QT5 plug-in, I did not verify the code of the `service_do` function but considering the parameters passed to the function, it is about `systemctl`.

 ---

-## About the fingerprint reader service
+### About the fingerprint reader service

 Considering how fast is the FP reader service in being started

 ```
 [root@sfos defaultuser]# systemctl stop sailfish-fpd
 [root@sfos defaultuser]# time systemctl start sailfish-fpd
 real 0m 0.16s
 ```

-and the few static places in which it is needed 1. unlock the screen and 2. add a new fingerprint, I think that it would a sane policy to start it only when it is necessary and stop immediately after.
+and the few static places in which it is needed 1. unlock the screen and 2. add a new fingerprint, I think that it would be a sane policy to start it only when it is necessary and stop immediately after.
 By default do start it at the boot time.

 Unlock the screen: